ifeanyiro9/ai-ml-image-processing-script/README.md

 #### Step 2: Choose your desired algorithm and load the model

-Choose one of the available algorithms and load the corresponding model:
+Choose one of the available algorithms and load the corresponding model

 #### Step 3: Perform image prediction

-Replace "house.jpg" with the path to the image you want to predict, and run the prediction code:
+Replace "house.jpg" with the path to the image you want to predict, and run the prediction code